eantoranz/difflame/README.txt

-Lines that remain the same or that were added will indicate when those lines were 'added' to the file Lines that were removed will display the last revision where those lines were _present_ on the file (as provided by git blame --reverse)
+Lines that remain the same or that were added will indicate when those lines were 'added' to the file.
+Lines that were removed will display the last revision where those lines were _present_ on the file (as provided by git blame --reverse).

 You can provide one or two treeishs.
 If you provide only one, HEAD will be assumed to be the second treeish.

 You can also provide paths (which will be proxied into git diff) after --.

-Parameters can be sent to git diff by using option --diff-param (or -dp), for example:
+Parameters can be sent to git diff by using option --diff-param (or -dp), for
+example:
     --diff-param=--color
-Multiple parameters are possible, each one having a separate --diff-param/-dp:
+Multiple parameters are possible, each one having a separate --diff-param/-dp.
 Most times, different options will change diff output and it will break difflame

-Parameters can be sent to git blame by using option --blame-param (or -bp), for example:
+Parameters can be sent to git blame by using option --blame-param (or -bp), for
+example:
     --blame-param=-l
     -bp=-t
 Multiple parameters are possible, each one having a separate --blame-param/-bp:
     --blame-param=-l -bp=-t

 useful options:
     --color/--no-color: output with/without color
         if user doesn't specify --color/--no-color options (directly or thorugh --diff-param) then output will use color if process is connected to a terminal

     -w: skip space changes (both in diff and blame)

-    --tips: when printing added lines, provide the tip (one-line summary of the revision) before the lines if a number of added lines belong to the same revision one after the other, a single tip line will be printed before them
+    --tips: when printing added lines, provide the tip (one-line summary of the revision) before the lines themselves.
+        if a number of added lines belong to the same revision one after the other, a single tip line will be printed before them.
         It would look something like this (taken from git project): diff --git a/fast-import.c b/fast-import.c
             index f561ba833..64fe602f0 100644